 • you are fee paid and your fees are re-negotiated (see the next section for more details).

-We do not increase the level of abatement as a result of normal annual pay rises, or if you work overtime.
+We do not increase the level of abatement because of normal annual pay rises, or if you work overtime.

 Abatement still applies and can increase or decrease if your fees are re-negotiated.